bcw222/chromium-website/site/developers/design-documents/sync/model-api/index.md

 [Protection against data override by old Sync clients](../old-sync-clients-data-override-protection) for details on the problem and the solution.

+### Unique Positions

+Data types which require ordering may use unique positions to sync the order of entities across devices.
+See [Unique Positions][UniquePositions] for the details on how to use them in the bridge.

+[UniquePositions]: /developers/design-documents/sync/unique-positions

 ## Error handling

 If any errors occur during store operations that could compromise the